PurtucRobert/PurtucRobert/README.md

 Web Developer
 -------------

-I am an engineer based in Romania, my main areas of interests are web applications, microservices, pythgon automation and AI solutions involved in eHealth and healthcare systems.
+I am an engineer based in Romania, my main areas of interests are web applications, microservices, python automation and AI solutions involved in eHealth and healthcare systems.
 I like spending my free time doing 🐍 coding challenges on leetcode and learning new technologies.
 I am currently working as a web developer.

 *   🌍  I'm based in Romania
 *   ✉️  You can contact me at [purtuc.robert@gmail.com](mailto:purtuc.robert@gmail.com)